Take Out Your Calculators: Estimating the Real Difficulty of Question Items with LLM Student Simulations: Limitations

 Our simulations were also constrained to Grade 4, Grade 8 and Grade 12 students, however, student behavior and response patterns may differ in early primary or upper high school levels.
 Extending the approach to other grades could uncover new insights or limitations.
 For each test item, we simulated responses from between 100-300 students.
 Although we observed improved correlation with real-world data as sample size increased, we limited our simulations to manage resource costs.
 Larger sample sizes may offer more stable performance estimates and more realistic modeling of population-level variance, but at a greater computational cost.

-\paragraph{Data Leakage} We acknowledge that NAEP items are public and may appear in training data.
-However, this does not invalidate our approach because: (1) We evaluate whether models can predict student performance rates, not solve problems correctly—a fundamentally different task; (2) Direct prompting for performance statistics yields poor correlations, suggesting models haven't memorized NAEP data; (3) Our simulation method substantially outperforms direct prediction, indicating genuine modeling rather than memorization; (4) NAEP statistics are stored separately from items, making training contamination unlikely.
-Thus, even potential exposure to questions doesn't compromise our evaluation of difficulty estimation capabilities.
+\paragraph{Data Leakage} We acknowledge that NAEP items are publicly accessible and may appear in LLM training data.
+However, this does not invalidate our approach because: (1), our task is fundamentally different from solving problems: we evaluate whether simulated response distributions match real student performance rates, not whether the LLM can identify the correct answer, (2), direct prompting for performance statistics produce near-zero correlations across all models (Tables \ref{tab:direct_results} – \ref{tab:averaged_results}), including GPT-4o, suggesting that if models had memorized NAEP statistics, direct estimation would succeed, (3) our simulation method outperforms direct prompting, suggesting that the correlation comes from the simulation structure rather than retrieval, (4) NAEP item-level student performance statistics are stored and reported separately from item texts, making co-occurrence in training corpora unlikely, without further efforts.
+Thus, even potential exposure to questions doesn't compromise our evaluation of difficulty estimation.